sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 SAS Studio does not provide automatic smart features for this, but another two important formatting rules that might help you with clean code writing etiquette, are:

 * **write SAS commands in capital letters**, so you can distinguish them from other text;
-* **comment your code**, so when you go back to it you already have information on the functionality of your program before you run it.
+* **comment about your code**, so when you go back to it you already have information on the functionality of your program before you run it.

 Here is an example of a well-formatted and clean program: